psychemedia/finn-resources/src/finn-childhood.md

 It is likely the women were fond of him, for other than Fionn there was no life about them.
 He would be their life; and their eyes may have seemed as twin benedictions resting on the small fair head.
 He was fair-haired, and it was for his fairness that he was afterwards called Fionn; but at this period he was known as Deimne.
 They saw the food they put into his little frame reproduce itself lengthways and sideways in tough inches, and in springs and energies that crawled at first, and then toddled, and then ran.
 He had birds for playmates, but all the creatures that live in a wood must have been his comrades.
 There would have been for little Fionn long hours of lonely sunshine, when the world seemed just sunshine and a sky.
 There would have been hours as long, when existence passed like a shade among shadows, in the multitudinous tappings of rain that dripped from leaf to leaf in the wood, and slipped so to the ground.
 He would have known little snaky paths, narrow enough to be filled by his own small feet, or a goat's; and he would have wondered where they went, and have marvelled again to find that, wherever They went, they came at last, through loops and twists of the branchy wood, to his own door.
 He may have thought of his own door as the beginning and end of the world, whence all things went, and whither all things came.

-Perhaps he did not see the lark for a long time, but he would have heard him, far out of sight in the endless sky, thrilling and thrilling imtil the world seemed to have no other soimd but that clear sweetness; and what a world it was to make that sound!
+Perhaps he did not see the lark for a long time, but he would have heard him, far out of sight in the endless sky, thrilling and thrilling imtil the world seemed to have no other sound but that clear sweetness; and what a world it was to make that sound!
 Whistles and chirps; cooes and caws and croaks, would have grown familiar to him.
 And he could at last have told which brother of the great brotherhood was making the noise he heard at any moment.
 The wind too: he would have listened to its thousand voices as it moved in all seasons and in all moods.
 Perhaps a horse would stray into the thick screen about his home, and would look as solemnly on Fionn as Fionn did on it.
 Or, coming suddenly on him, the horse might stare, all a-cock with eyes and ears and nose, one long-drawn facial extension, ere he turned and bounded away with manes all over him and hoofs all under him and tails all round him.
 A solemn-nosed, stern-eyed cow would amble and stamp in his wood to find a flyless shadow; or a strayed sheep would poke its gentle muzzle through leaves.

 "A boy," he might think, as he stared on a staring horse, "a boy cannot wag his tail to keep the flies off," and that lack may have saddened him.
 He may have thought that a cow can snort and be dignified at the one moment, and that timidity is comely in a sheep.
 He would have scolded the jackdaw, and tried to out-whistle the throstle, and wondered why his pipe got tired when the blackbird's didn't.